fablabbcn/smartcitizen-docs/docs/Guides/data/Handling calibration data.md

 !!! warning
     Only follow these steps if you are working on the data post-processing of the sensors, or you know what all this means!

-This ID serves to identify the hardware calibration data, alongside with the processing description we want for that device.
+The above mentioned `hardware ID` serves to identify the hardware calibration data, alongside with the processing description we want for that device.
 All this information can be saved in the platform's device using the `postprocessing` field of the device.

 The `hardware url` field in the kit edit page can contain a simple `id` as shown above or an URL pointing to a valid `json`: